magnus-schj/DAFE1200-final-project/README.md

 # DAFE1200-final-project
-Final project for the course DAFE1200 at Oslomet
+Final project for the course DAFE1200 at Oslomet <br>
 Link to the project so far: https://magnus-schj.github.io/DAFE1200-final-project/